Menu

 • What can I detect with it?
 Elastic engineering properties of regular materials or areas of difference within a component that may be due to the presence of defects.

 • What materials can I use it for?
-Regular geometry isotropic materials (for elastic properties) or tap test in various materials.
+Regular geometry isotropic materials (for elastic properties) or tap testing in various materials.

 Don’t see what you are looking for?
 Our diverse skill set enables us to provide bespoke solutions.
 Please contact us to discuss your requirements.